 Language is a vital tool for learning as it enables children to build knowledge and extend their thinking.
-ASSOCIATE PROFESSOR SHEILA DEGOTARDI will be focusing on the value of talk in children in her keynote presentation at the 2019 ECA National Conference.
+Associate Professor Sheild Degotardi will be presenting at the 2021 ECA National Conference.
 In this blog, Sheila gave us a little insight into her research and what else she will be exploring in her address.

 Early Childhood Australia (ECA): In early childhood and in the media we frequently hear about the importance of reading to babies and young children.
 But your research has explored something that we seem less aware of: how talk itself during children’s very first years profoundly shapes their learning and growth.
 What happens when babies participate in and are exposed to talk and conversation that is different from what occurs when we read with them?